Phylliida/RefhackCasts/README.md

 # RefhackCasts
-ResoniteVR mod that makes refhacking easier by modifying (unused) behavior of ObjectCast
+ResoniteVR mod that makes refhacking easier by modifying ObjectCast<Object, Object> to toggle between RefID and ulong (and for anything else, act like before)